Makemethink/Extractive-Summerization-with-Question-generation/README.md

 # Extractive-Summerization-with-Question-generation

-Extractive Text Summerization using RBM and MCQ + Fill-me Pattern Question generation
+Extractive Text Summerization using RBM and MCQ + Fill-me Pattern Question generation with simple ui

-This is the project that summerize given huge passage to small size and based upon the summerized passage it generates MCQ and Fill-Me pattern questions
+This is the project that summerize given huge passage to small size and based upon the summerized passage it generates MCQ and Fill-Me pattern questions with GUI

 A "restricted Boltzmann machine" (RBM) is a generative stochastic artificial neural network that can learn a probability distribution over its set of inputs.

+RBM used for Summerization
+Tkinter used for GUI
+PKE used for Keyword Extraction
+Wordnet and Conceptnet used for Distractor Generation

 Things used for the project: